The Australian Dance Council—Ausdance (Ausdance National) has inspired, supported and informed the Australian dance sector.

 As a service organisation, the ability to secure philanthropic and ticket revenue is limited.
-With a focus on developing and supporting an under-resourced sector, maintaining a stable base of funding is needed to leverage relationships to enhance the standing of dance in the community.
+With a focus on developing and supporting an under-resourced sector, maintaining a stable base of funding is needed to continue our work for the dance sector.

-A vital part of the Australian dance community since 1977, Ausdance has been at the forefront in promoting dance; through the establishment and delivery of the Australian Dance Awards and Australian Dance Week; understanding dance, through research, partnerships and publications such as Brolga–an Australian journal about dance and the World Dance Alliance Global Summit papers available on www.ausdance.org.au; and developing the place of dance in the national dialogue through advocacy engagement with Federal and state governments.
+A vital part of the Australian dance community since 1977, Ausdance National has been at the forefront in promoting dance—through the establishment and delivery of the Australian Dance Awards and Australian Dance Week, understanding dance—through research, partnerships and publications such as Brolga–an Australian journal about dance and the World Dance Alliance Global Summit papers, and developing the place of dance in the national dialogue through advocacy engagement with Federal and state governments.

-Activities such as the Safe Dance reports and development, resulting in better health outcomes for professional and developing dancers, have delivered real data and results for the industry and are only able to progress through stable funding for Ausdance.
+Research projects such as the Safe Dance surveys and reports, resulting in better health outcomes for professional and developing dancers, have delivered real data and results for the industry and are only able to progress through stable funding for Ausdance National.

 Direct Deposit to the AUSDANCE FUND

 Account number: 565527